Last updated: 28 April 2026

 Reasonable, proportionate and transparent hospitality or business gifts may sometimes be appropriate to build legitimate business relationships.
 However:

-6. Third parties and intermediaries
+6. Third parties and suppliers

 7. Political and charitable activity